AsimAShah/SpaceX-Data-Science-Capstone-Project/README.md

 Perform predictive analysis using classification models​

-Performing Feature Scaling​
+and perform Feature Scaling​

- Build and Train Logistic Regression, SVM, Decision Tree, and K-Nearest Neighbors Classification models using the optimal hyperparameters/Cross Validation ​

-Use evaluation metrics to see how well the models perform on training data and generalize on test data
+Build and Train Logistic Regression, SVM, Decision Tree, and K-Nearest Neighbors Classification models using the optimal hyperparameters/Cross Validation, use evaluation metrics to see how well the models perform on training data and generalize on test data

 ---------------------------------------------------------------------------------------